UTAS-Programming-Club/DiscordBot/README.md

 * Log all run commands with the requester's name in the console
 * Make sure all command docstrings have requested by, implemented by and arguments sections for help command
 * More commands
+* Support for more python versions than just 3.10 and 3.11
+* Make guild id optional
+* Add options to start into mocking mode for each command
+* Auto reload of a command on run/file change
 * Anything listed as TODO within the plugins